-Best Step Stools for Kids
+Best Step Stool for Kids

-The elephant foot design of the Bumbo Step Stool is charming and functional.
+The elephant foot design of the Bumbo Step Stool is lovable and functional.
 Its stability is outstanding and stands tall, even though it is a one-level stool.
 Plus, it is budget-friendly.
 This plastic product is lightweight, making it easy for toddlers to move, and its contour design fits snug against the toilet base.
 It is easy to clean - an essential factor when toilet training your little one.
 Its ability to not skid on hard flooring is noteworthy and indeed better than other contenders.
-Its slip-resistant surface feels slightly tacky to the touch and keeps feet from slipping, regardless if your child is wearing socks or barefoot.
+Its non-slip surface feels slightly tacky to the touch and keeps feet from slipping, regardless if your child is wearing socks or barefoot.
 This one-level stool should be enough to get on and off the toilet.

 Sharing a stool can be a source of conflict for most siblings.
 Thankfully the Simplay3 Sibling Step Stool brings peace and order.
 This product allows both children to stand on the sturdy stool together, side-by-side.
 Plus, as a two-sided design, the Simplay3 will accommodate children of similar or different heights.
 On one side, it combines an elevated step and a low step.
 Flip it over, and it becomes a long, same-level step.
 This stool is plastic and does not feature slip-resistant rubber.
 Instead, it has a textured surface.
 With a weight limit of 300 lbs, use this stool as a flat bench for parents next to the tub - a bonus perk.

 The Simplay3 is bulky and long, so it is most suitable for spacious spaces.
-Although the stool can stand vertical or on its side when not in use, which is somewhat space-saving, we fear that families with small bathrooms will eventually find the repetitious task of moving it a nuisance.
+Although the stool can stand vertical or on its side when not in use, which is somewhat space-saving, we wonder if families with small bathrooms will eventually find the repetitious task of moving it a nuisance.
 Also, non-slip resistant material on the steps is ideal for grip, and the Simplay3 does not have any.
 Instead, it features texture.
 While testing, we did not experience problems with slipping.
 The Simplay3 is also a decor eyesore.
 But, do not let appearances cloud your judgment.
 It works.
 Plus, who wouldn't want to sacrifice decor for sibling peace and sanity?
-So, if you have children who quarrel over the step stool and you have extra space in your bathroom, then look no further, we highly recommend the Simplay3.
+So, if you have children who quarrel over the step stool and have extra space in your bathroom, look no further; we highly recommend the Simplay3.

 The HandyLaundry Step Stool is foldable, portable, and best for families with small bathrooms or kitchens.
 It features a carry handle, and with its flip-open design, it is easy to use.
 This stool offers nearly 9" of height, slightly more than other one-level products in our review.
 Also, it has a slip-resistant dot surface to prevent feet from slipping, plus the anti-skid pads on the feet are adequate.
 When not in use, simply fold this stool up and store it behind a door or under the sink, keeping the floor free of obstacles.

 We worry that this stool lacks the necessary height for children to perform self-care skills, like hand-washing and teeth-brushing at the bathroom sink.
-Also, over time, the white surface with many small squares shows dirt and is a chore to clean.
+Over time, the white surface with many small squares shows dirt and a chore to clean.
 Luckily, a black surface option is available, which hides the color of dirt.
 With that said, if your child is tall enough to benefit from this stool, this is a sturdy option.
 However, if your child is younger or short for their age, we do not recommend this product unless you plan on using it to reach lower items.

 Why You Should Trust Us